stac-utils/stac-fastapi/README.md

 docker-compose build
 docker-compose up

-# You can also launch specific application
+# You can also launch application with specific backend (PGSTac or sqlalchemy)
-docker-compose up app-sqlalchemy  # or sqlalchemy-loadjoplin
+docker-compose up app-sqlalchemy
 # or
-docker-compose up app-pgstac  # or pgstac-loadjoplin
+docker-compose up app-pgstac
 ```

 For local development it is often more convenient to run the application outside of docker-compose: